dylan-lang/opendylan/documentation/building-with-duim/source/improve/index.rst

 This method is provided as a convenient way to create the frame and then start its event loop.
 It returns when the event loop shuts down.

-*Note:* Obviously, you should not call this method until you have defined a frame class called *<task-frame>*.
+.. note:: Obviously, you should not call this method until you have defined a frame class called *<task-frame>*.

 Finally, you can start the application with the following method, and its subsequent call: